Orange Panna Cotta

 • Pinch of fine salt

-1. Bloom the gelatin in 3 tbsp cold water for 5–10 minutes.
+1. Bloom the gelatin over 3 tablespoons cold water for 5-10 minutes.

-2. Warm the cream, milk, sugar, zest, and spices in a saucepan until hot but not boiling.
-Cover and steep for 15 minutes.
+2. Warm cream, milk, sugar, zest, and spices until hot but not boiling; steep 15 minutes.

-4. Pour into ramekins or glasses.
-Chill for 4 hours or overnight.
+5. Pour into 6 ramekins or glasses and chill at least 4 hours or overnight.

 Your email address will not be published.
 Required fields are marked *